serkanars/machine_translate_with_lstm/README.md

-# machine_translate_with_lstm
+## Machine Translate with Keras
   Machine translation application from Turkish to English with LSTM.

   I couldn't add it to the repo because the size of the data used for training was too high.
 For data, you can send an e-mail to serkanars@protonmail.com.